someimportantcompany/dynazord/docs/Writing-Models.md

 ```

 - Translates to DynamoDB binary (`B`) type.
-- Can be referenced as `BINARY` string or JS's native `Buffer` constructor.
+- Can be referenced as `'BINARY'` or JS's native `Buffer` constructor.

 ### Array Type